vitessio/website/content/en/docs/23.0/reference/programs/vtctldclient/vtctldclient_Materialize/vtctldclient_Materialize_create.md

 ```
   -c, --cells strings                      Cells and/or CellAliases to copy table data from.
   -h, --help                               help for create
-      --mysql_server_version string        Configure the MySQL version to use for example for the parser. (default "8.0.40-Vitess")
+      --mysql-server-version string        Configure the MySQL version to use for example for the parser. (default "8.4.6-Vitess")
   -r, --reference-tables strings           Used to specify the reference tables to materialize on every target shard.
       --source-keyspace string             Keyspace where the tables queried in the 'source_expression' values within table-settings live.
       --sql-max-length-errors int          truncate queries in error logs to the given length (default unlimited)